 To a client, the salon environment can be somewhat intimidating.
 These tips will make a client feel empowered and help them manage tricky situations.
 As a stylist, it is important to foster and maintain a positive relationship with every client.
+It is common for Clients to have negative experience with Salons & Stylists.
+It is important to identify and deal with dissatisfied clients in an efficient manner.
 When you do so, you’ll be able to reap plenty of rewards both personally as well as professionally.

 As a salon owner if you’re looking to take the first step towards maintaining salon etiquette, we’d suggest you get MioSalon, beauty salon software.
 The software has everything mentioned crystal clear and automates every day salon processes.
 It leaves very little or no room for dispute and makes sure your client’s experience is impeccable from the very beginning.
 It even serves as a window for the client to vent in case they’re unhappy with a particular service.

-If you want to see your salon succeed in this over-competitive world, salon software is the answer.
+If you want to see your salon succeed in this over-competitive world, MioSalon software is the one-stop solution.